Graviton-photon oscillation in alternative theories of gravity

 \section{Mixing in a diagravitational medium}

-Now, let us firstly focus in a particular ATG and suggest later how to generalize our results.
-We consider Horndeski theory, which deals with the most general scalar-tensor Lagrangian leading to second order equations of motion~\cite{Horndeski:1974wa,Deffayet:2011gz}.
+Now, let us firstly focus in a particular family of theories and show later how our results apply to several ATGs.
+So, for concreteness we start studying Horndeski theory, which deals with the most general scalar-tensor Lagrangian leading to second order equations of motion~\cite{Horndeski:1974wa,Deffayet:2011gz}.
 This is~\cite{Kobayashi:2011nu}